kiruthika0612/ttsky_fulladder/docs/info.md

 -->

 ## How it works

-Explain how your project works
+ It add  three bit and produce sum and carry as output

 ## How to test

-Explain how to use your project
+according to the input it will check and give the output

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+no external hardware used